stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/label.md

 5. Import the picture in your usual software to print the labels.

 ::: tip
-To create label for multiple items, select your items from the `Listing` and click `Create label` in the left panel.
+To create label for multiple records, select your records from the `Listing` and click `Create label` in the left panel.
 :::

 ## Search with label
-You can use the QRcode or the code below to find your item into te system.
+You can use the QRcode or the code below to find your record into te system.
 1. From your `Group homepage` select (search icon) on top right
 2. Select `Search by QRcode` and scan the code or type the code in the box.